Yanhaoxi/lotus_zju/docs/source/analysis/gvfa.rst

 ==============================

-The ``lotus-gvfa`` tool provides global value flow analysis for vulnerability detection, including null pointer analysis and taint analysis.
+The ``lotus-gvfa`` tool provides global value flow analysis for vulnerability detection, such as null pointer dereference analysis.

 .. code-block:: bash